Connect Salesforce to Microsoft Cloud App Security

 Your Salesforce account must be one of the following editions that include REST API support:

-The Professional edition does not have REST API by default, but it can be added on demand.
+The Professional edition doesn't have REST API by default, but it can be added on demand.

 Check to see that your edition has REST API available and enabled as follows: